Last updated: March 2026

 The P365-FUSE represents a bold departure from the original micro-compact philosophy that launched the P365 revolution back in 2018.
 While maintaining the slim 1.1-inch width that made the P365 famous, Sig has stretched the platform to deliver full-size performance in a package that still conceals remarkably well.

-Evolution from the Original P365 Platform
+How Has the P365-FUSE Evolved from the Original P365 Platform?

 The journey from the original P365 to the FUSE model shows Sig’s commitment to continuous improvement.
 Starting with the groundbreaking 10+1 capacity in an ultra-compact frame, the platform evolved through the XL, X-Macro, and now the FUSE.
 Each iteration addressed specific user requests while maintaining the core DNA that made the P365 successful.